I’m a Black man who’s conflicted about animated shows only hiring Black actors for Black roles

 Personally, I love Slate’s work on Big Mouth as Missy.
 Like the character Lola (Nick Kroll), Missy’s voice alone is comedy gold, never mind the actual jokes.
 But what I also love about Missy’s portrayal is the fact that she’s not your stereotypical Black girl.
 Rarely do we get to see a Blerd (a Black nerd, for those who don’t know) in a mainstream show, let alone an animated one.

 BoJack Horseman creator Raphael Bob-Waksberg unpacked this conversation in a Twitter thread worth reading.
-Bob-Waksberg spotlights several interviews he did addressing how and why the role of Diane Nguyen, a Vietnamese-America woman, wound up being voiced by Allison Brie—and the conflict some viewers had in criticizing the character who’s so well rounded and an overall positive representation.
+Bob-Waksberg spotlights several interviews he did addressing how and why the role of Diane Nguyen, a Vietnamese-America woman, wound up being voiced by Alison Brie—and the conflict some viewers had in criticizing the character who’s so well rounded and an overall positive representation.

 Would it have been great if Nick Kroll, the creator of Big Mouth, hired a Black actor for Missy?
 Sure.
 But I’m way more uncomfortable with broadly drawn characters like Cleveland in Family Guy and Apu in The Simpsons.
 Not only do the jokes written for them contribute to stereotypes, but the white actors voicing these characters are contributing to stereotypes of how certain people of color speak.
 It’s its own kind of aural minstrel show that, in my opinion, is far more offensive and far more damaging than someone like Slate voice a character like Missy.